West-DevOps/kids/js.md

 ## Using NodeJs

-This is a runtime for `JavaScript` so we can goto their website [NodeJs](https://nodejs.org/en) and hit the "Download NodeJs (LTS)" button on the homepage.
+This is a runtime for `JavaScript` so we can goto their [website](https://nodejs.org/en) and hit the "Download NodeJs (LTS)" button on the homepage.
 Once downloaded you can run through the installer just like any other piece of software you download off the internet.
-Now we can write real programs and have an execution environment that is outside an internet browser (yu can ever write your own servers here!)
+Now we can write real programs and have an execution environment that is outside an internet browser (you can even write your own servers with this!)

 Let's start by opening `notepad` (not word, it puts markup (formatting) into the saved file and doesn't work for writing code)